-Soka University of America is a private, nonprofit, four-year liberal arts college and graduate school located on 103 acres in the city of Aliso Viejo, in south Orange County, California.
+Soka University of America is a private, nonprofit, four-year liberal arts college and graduate school located on 103 acres in Aliso Viejo, in south Orange County, California.
 Three miles from the coast as the crow flies (nine miles driving), SUA is in the heart of Southern California’s abundance of cultural, educational, sporting, and adventure opportunities.

 What Makes Soka Special?